GregDChu/lwp-scheduler/README.md

 # Lightweight Process Scheduler
-A process scheduler that makes use of a round-robin approach to scheduling.
+A process scheduler that makes use of a round-robin approach to schedule its processes.

 # Getting Started
 1. Run 'make' to generate all test and library files.